Cat Spraying: Why It Happens and How to Stop It

 When Do Cats Start Spraying?

-You might start to notice cat spraying behavior when your cat reaches sexual maturity, which generally occurs at around 6 months of age, says Bennett.
+You may notice your cat start to spray when he reaches sexual maturity.
+For most cats, that mark is usually around 6 months of age, says Bennett.

-When cats become socially mature at about 2 years old, they may begin challenging each other, says Bennett.
-“Spraying may start to be seen at that time.”
+When cats reach social maturity around 2 years old, they may begin challenging each other.
+“Spraying may start to be seen at that time,” says Bennett.

 A cat can spray at any age, however.
 “Any change in the environment that causes a cat to feel threatened or concerned can result in spraying at any age in an adult cat,” says Bennett.